nilportugues/php-serializer/README.md

 If your desired output is for **API consumption**, you may like to check out the JsonTransformer library, or require it using `composer require nilportugues/json`

+### HalJsonTransformer

+HalJsonTransformer has been built for HAL+JSON API creation.
+Given an object and a series of mappings a valid HAL+JSON resource representation is given as output.

+Please check out the [HalTransformer library](https://github.com/nilportugues/hal-json-transformer) or download it using `composer require nilportugues/haljson`